 Visit 4 historic Loire castles in one day via high speed TGV train.

 Depart Paris Montparnasse rail station in the morning via high speed TGV.
-An hour later you'll be over 145 miles away in the Loire Valley!
+An hour later you'll be over 145 miles away in the city of Tours in the heart of the Loire Valley!

 Upon arrival at the Tours rail station you'll meet our guide and begin an enchanting day discovering France's wonderful château country.

-You'll visit two castles in the morning, have lunch at Chenonceau (not included) and then off to visit Chambord and Cheverny in the afternoon.
+You'll visit two castles in the morning, have lunch at Chenonceau (not included), and then you'll visit the castles of Chambord and Cheverny in the afternoon.

 Return to Paris via the Tours rail station and be back in Paris in time for a late dinner in the lively Montparnasse area.